decred-proposals/mainnet/5d9cfb07aefb338ba1b74f97de16ee651beabc851c7f2b5f790bd88aea23b3cb/1/payload/index.md

 **Please only submit research questions or projects as top-level comments.**

-For these top-level comments the **up-vote** and **down-vote** buttons should be used to signal that you **agree** or **disagree** that the specific project/question is worth pursuing.
-Essentially, up-vote top-level comments that represent lines of research you would be happy for the treasury to fund.
+For these top-level comments the **upvote** and **downvote** buttons should be used to signal that you **agree** or **disagree** that the specific project/question is worth pursuing.
+Essentially, upvote top-level comments that represent lines of research you would be happy for the treasury to fund.

 Feel free to reply to the top-level comments with questions, criticisms, or follow-on ideas.